Latest Blog Posts

 Take everything out of the closet.
 Use the closet for clothes and not for other things.

 Collect all your clothes together.
-Many people have clothes stored in multiple closets and don’t really know what they own.
+Many people have clothes stored in multiple closets and don’t know what they own.

 Organize based on your activities